Nesta Obermer: Career

 Continuing to use her maiden name for the next decade, Sawyer was a society figure known for her charm and style.
 Together with her husband, who was 30 years older, she led an international existence.
 The couple lived variously in their home in the English countryside, their flat in London, or their villa at Grasse on the French Riviera.
 They wintered in Switzerland to take advantage of the sporting events and spent their summers in Venice.
 Sawyer once claimed that after her marriage she and her husband rarely stayed "more than three nights in any one place".
 She was known for her daring, obtaining a pilot's licence against her husband's wishes, and later learning to surf.
 She also earned competitive gold medals for speed skating and skiing.
 In 1932, at a dinner party given by Molly, Lady Mount Temple, she met the artist Gluck.

 With her husband's encouragement, Sawyer began writing plays.
 Her first production, Black Magic, opened at the Royalty Theatre in London in 1931.
 It was staged in 1935 by the Theatre Guild in New York City and adapted for television, airing in 1938.
 Her second play So Good, So Kind was presented in 1933 at the Playhouse Theatre, as was Little White Lies, which opened the autumn season.
 She also read dramas, poems, and comedies on BBC Radio throughout the 1930s and 1940s.
 During this same period, Sawyer's relationship with Gluck intensified.
-On 25 May 1936, Gluck confided to their diary that the two were married, had exchanged rings, and the date became their anniversary.
-Their affair lasted until 1944 and was marked by the creation of Medallion, which Gluck called the YouWe Picture.
-It is a dual portrait of Gluck and Sawyer, inspired by their attendance in 1936 of Fritz Busch's production of Mozart's opera Don Giovanni.
-Gluck acknowledged Sawyer as their one great love and her inspiration, saving the letters that they had written in a shoebox, which was discovered after her death.
+On 25 May 1936, Gluck confided in their diary that the two were married, had exchanged rings, and the date became their anniversary.
+Their affair lasted until 1944 and was marked by the creation of Medallion, which Gluck called the YouWe Picture - a dual portrait of Gluck and Sawyer inspired by their 1936 attendance of Fritz Busch's production of Mozart's opera Don Giovanni.
+Gluck acknowledged Sawyer as their one great love and inspiration, saving the letters written between them in a shoebox only discovered after Gluck's death.